-The depreciable amount of all property, plant and equipment and infrastructure, are depreciated on a straight-line basis over the individual asset's useful life from the time the asset is held ready for use.
+DepreciationThe depreciable amount of all property, plant and equipment and infrastructure, are depreciated on a straight-line basis over the individual asset's useful life from the time the asset is held ready for use.
 Leasehold improvements are depreciated over the shorter of either the unexpired period of the lease or the estimated useful life of the improvements.

-The assets residual values and useful lives are reviewed, and adjusted if appropriate, at the end of each reporting period.
+sidual values and useful lives are reviewed, and adjusted if appropriate, at the end of each reporting period.